sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SH 77: Learners must be able to expect a positive outcome from their learning.
     - Cites Carver & Scheier, 1998
+- SH 213: Help learners to set realistic expectations of themselves to support motivation and metacognition.

 **Question**: _Does asking learners their goals at the beginning of a course improve outcomes?_